 #3 Use Well-Maintained Tools

 Always use a sharp, clean pruning tool to avoid damaging your plant and spreading disease.
-Clean your knife, scissors, or pruner blades with rubbing alcohol as soon as you finish pruning the plant.
+After you’re done pruning the plant, clean your knife, scissors, or pruner blades with rubbing alcohol.

 #4 Keep Your Pothos Healthy And Strong

 These rugged plants don’t need a lot of fertilizer.
 When you perform regular pruning, you are spurring the plant to produce more new leaves.
 This takes a little extra nutrition.

 Feed your Pothos a good quality, balanced, diluted liquid fertilizer once a month.
 A 50% dilution should be perfect.

 #5 Provide Enough Light